 - Encourages kids to use their own minds and imagination rather than letting technology do all the work

 My favorite thing about them is how versatile they are!
-I often use Aidan’s building toys to work on things like shapes, colors, counting, patterns, and sorting.
-He has a blast playing while he’s learning, and it offers us a chance for quality time.
+I often use my sons’ building toys to work on things like shapes, colors, counting, patterns, and sorting.
+They have a blast playing while learning, and it offers us a chance for quality time.
 Double win!

 Our Favorite Building Toys

-My toddler has a LOT of toys.
-Too many toys, if you ask me.
-He is well-loved by family and friends.
-But we have noticed that it’s not the flashy toys or the high-tech toys that hold his interest past the initial novelty.
+My kids have a LOT of toys.
+(Too many toys, if you ask me.)
+But we have noticed that it’s not the flashy toys or the high-tech toys that hold their interest past the initial novelty.
 It’s the simple ones.
-The ones he has to do all the moving and the talking and the manipulating.
-In fact, the individually-wrapped paper towels from Costco are his toys of choice right now, I kid you not.
+The ones requiring them to do all the moving and the talking and the manipulating.

-Aidan absolutely loves these blocks!
-He spends hours using his creativity to transform them into buildings, bridges, train engines (he’s crazy about Thomas!), towers, ice cream cones & birthday cakes, garages for his cars, and anything else his little mind can conceive!
+Aidan absolutely loved these blocks!
+He spent hours using his creativity to transform them into buildings, bridges, train engines, towers, ice cream cones & birthday cakes, garages for his cars, and anything else his little mind could conceive!

 There’s a lot more that I could say about low-tech vs. high-tech toys, and I plan to do a post about technology in the future, but I hope this was enough to inspire you to do some research of your own.

 I’ll leave you with this: sometimes the flashy, obvious choice simply isn’t the best choice.
-And sometimes old fashioned is old for a reason.
+And sometimes classic toys are classic for a reason.